christiankuhl/titanium/README.md

 ## What can it do?

-It's state is currently very rudimentary: We can
+Its state is currently very rudimentary: We can
 * boot into long mode
 * print keyboard and mouse input to the VGA text buffer
 * allocate memory on the heap and have paging working